RubysDad/deep-metaprogramming/README.md

     Classes:

-Eigenclass-recursive(The Class class of one's class)
+Eigenclass- recursive(The Class class of one's class)